UKCloud/documentation/articles/azure/azs-how-config-vm-update-management.md

     - Once deployment is complete, navigate to the resource group you placed the **Log Analytics workspace** in.

     - Select the newly created workspace.
-On the new blade, under *Settings*, select *Advanced settings*, then select *Windows* or *Linux* servers depending on the *VM Type* you want to add analytics to.
+On the new blade, under *Settings*, select *Advanced settings* and then select *Windows* or *Linux* servers depending on the *VM Type* you want to add analytics to.
     Note down the **Workspace ID** and **Primary Key** values.

        ![Log Analytics workspace advanced settings](images/azs-browser-log-analytics-workspace-advanced-settings.png)

-    - Within *Advanced settings*, select the *Data* blade, and click **VM Type Performance Counters**.
+    - Within *Advanced settings*, select the *Data* blade and click **VM Type Performance Counters**.

-    - Ensure all counters are selected and click **Add the selected performance counters**.
+    - Ensure all counters are selected, then click **Add the selected performance counters**.

     - Click **Save**.